-The Endoscopy Unit at Harrogate District Hospital offers a variety of endoscopic procedures, including gastroscopy, colonoscopy, bronocscopy and ERCP (endoscopic retrograde cholangio-pancreatography).
+The Joint Advisory Group-accredited Endoscopy Unit, at Harrogate District Hospital, offers a variety of endoscopic procedures, including gastroscopy, colonoscopy, bronocscopy and ERCP (endoscopic retrograde cholangio-pancreatography).

 During an endoscopy, the inside of your body is examined using a thin, flexible tube that has a video camera at one end.
 This is known as an endoscope.
 Common endoscopic procedures include: